NIPROOT/Image-Metadata-Tool/README.md

 ## License

-MIT License - Free to use, modify, and distribute
+Apace License - Free to use, modify, and distribute

 ---